sondosharoon/Mandatory-access-control-DES-CFB/README.md

 <p><br>About PyQt4:</br>
  <br> İ have addrd pyqt4 in the repository so that you can use it for the MAC system.</br>
-  <br>For linux users it can be placed at /usr/lib/python2.7/dist-packages/</br>
+  -For linux users it can be placed at /usr/lib/python2.7/dist-packages/</br>
 </p>